asterisk/documentation/docs/Development/Reference-Information/Asterisk-Framework-and-API-Examples/Asterisk-Channel-Data-Stores.md

 ast_channel_datastore_add(chan, datastore);
 ```

-!!! note
+/// note
-    NOTE
-    Because you're passing a pointer to a function in your module, you'll want to include this in your use count.
-When allocated increment, when destroyed decrement.
+Because you're passing a pointer to a function in your module, you'll
+want to include this in your use count.
+When allocated increment, when

-[//]: # (end-note)
+destroyed decrement.
+///

 ##### How do you remove a data store?